 The first time a user visits the web page that person is instructed to answer background information questions as part of the enrollment procedure.
 The collected information includes: Gender, age group, language (Danish/English), device type, household size, additional household members, frequency of TV watching, and favorite TV genres.

 On subsequent logins, participants were asked the questions listed in Table~\ref{tab:ques}.
 The questions are designed to have a low cognitive load and take less than 30 seconds to answer.
 The general flow is that Q2-Q6 are asked only if the selection for Q1 is \textit{yes}.
 Also, Q3 is skipped if \textit{alone} is selected for Q2.
+Note that in most cases it is not possible to infer the value of Q3 from Q2.
+As an example, Q2 option \textit{friend} can be observed with all values for Q3 (except 1) if more friends are present.
 For Q5 all except \textit{Traditional TV} (and possibly \textit{other}) are streaming services, some specific to Denmark/Scandinavia.
 The multiple-option questions allow more than one selection, e.g. \textit{partner} and \textit{friend}.
 Participants are instructed to split answers with different contextual settings, e.g.\ watching news alone and children's TV with a child.
 Answers are logged with the following format: Answer ID, User ID, timestamp, Q1, Q2, Q3, Q4, Q5, Q6.
 In this study we extract two pieces of information from the timestamp.
-One is the day of the week that can be used to determine whether it is weekend.
+One is the day of the week that can also be used to determine whether or not it is weekend.
 Also, we group public holidays and weekend unless stated otherwise.
 The other feature is the time of the day.
-We use five groups: 1) Morning: 6-10; 2) Noon: 10-14; 3) Afternoon: 14-18; 4) Evening: 18-22; 5) Night: 22-6.
+We use five groups: 1) Morning: 6-10; 2) Noon: 10-14; 3) Afternoon: 14-18; 4) Evening: 18-22; 5) Night: 22-06.